harinsamaranayake/unet/README.md

 Specify the datasets to evaluate.
 Ex.
 If you specify `if(0,1)` only 0th dataset will be evaluated.
 If you specify `if(0,4)` 0th,1st,2nd, and 3rd datasets will be evaluated.
 If you need to evaluate the 2nd dataset only specify `if(2,3)`.

 Define datasets to evaluate

 Specify the datasets indicated by each index.
-That is the original folder names in the 'data' folder which specify datasets.
+That is the original folder names in the `data` folder which specify datasets.

 - `data.py` - No need to change | contains data pre processing
 - `model.py` - No need to change | contains unet models